ariga/atlas/doc/md/guides/deploying/k8s-argo.md

 ### 2. Define the database resources

 Recall that in our first sync-wave, we want to deploy the database resources to our cluster.
-For the purposes of this example we're deploying a simple MySQL Pod to our cluster, but in a realistic scenario you will probably want to use a managed database service such as AWS RDS, GCP Cloud SQL or one of the available database operators for Kubernetes.
+For the purposes of this example we're deploying a simple MySQL pod to our cluster, but in a realistic scenario you will probably want to use a managed database service such as AWS RDS, GCP Cloud SQL or one of the available database operators for Kubernetes.